HegemanLab/galaxy-tardis/tardis-intro.md

-  tardis backup                - Back up PostgreSQL database and galaxy-central/config. tardis transmit              - Transmit datasets and backup to Amazon-S3-compatible storage. tardis cron [hour24UTC]      - Run backup and transmit daily at hour24 UTC. tardis restore_files         - Retrieve datasets from S3 (not desirable when using object store). tardis retrieve_config       - Retrieve database and config backup (but not datasets) from S3. tardis apply_config [date]   - Restore config from backup, whether from S3 or "tardis backup". tardis seed_database [date]  - Replace PostgreSQL database with copy from backup.
+  tardis backup                - Back up PostgreSQL database and galaxy-central/config. tardis transmit              - Transmit datasets and backup to Amazon-S3-compatible storage. tardis cron [hour24UTC]      - Run backup and transmit daily at hour24 UTC. tardis restore_datasets      - Retrieve datasets from S3 (not desirable when using object store). tardis retrieve_config       - Retrieve database and config backup (but not datasets) from S3. tardis apply_config [date]   - Restore config from backup, whether from S3 or "tardis backup". tardis seed_database [date]  - Replace PostgreSQL database with copy from backup.